Ottawa Car Insurance

 The government of Ontario requires that individuals in Ottawa must carry the following coverage to operate their vehicles on public roadways:

 A $1,000,000 coverage limit for liability is common in Ontario.
 Liability Coverage, by definition, is designed to protect Ottawa drivers from damages they do to others or others’ property in a car accident.
-Here at McDougall, we recommend upping your Liability Coverage to $2,000,000, as lawsuit costs are rising, the limits in Quebec can be lower than Ontario and doubling your liability coverage costs you very little.
+Here at McDougall, we recommend upping your Liability Coverage to $2,000,000, as lawsuit costs are rising everyday and doubling your liability coverage costs you very little.

-See how much you can save on your Ottawa car insurance with McDougall and our access to competitive markets.
-Get a free quote today.
+See how cheap your Ottawa car insurance can be with McDougall and our access to competitive markets.

 Collision coverage is optional, but highly recommended as if you are ever in an accident and deemed to be at fault, collision coverage will cover you for damages done to your own vehicle.
 This includes instances such as hit & runs, or parking lot accidents.
 You’ll have to pay a deductible for your collision coverage, so if you submit a claim under this coverage then you’ll have to pay that amount before your insurance company steps in to pay the rest.
 A standard deductible is $500, but you can increase or decrease this amount with any standard insurance company.